Skip to content

 Therefore, some standards have to be adopted to classify the market into different conditions.
 Volatility represents a logical choice of such measures.

 The adaptive indicator approach postulates that in order to establish a new trend, the counter movement must overcome the volatility displayed along the original trend.
+The adaptive approach posits that in order to form a new trend, the counter movement must overcome the original trend’s volatility.

 So let’s take a closer look.